 Do you need to register for the platform and/or do you have the necessary login information?

-Ask your doctor or their staff if there is a back-up program in case the preferred platform doesn’t work on the day of your appointment; a regular telephone call may also be available as a last option.
-Being prepared for technical difficulties and having alternatives will help lessen any anxiety and stress in the moment if things aren’t working as intended.
+Ask your doctor or their staff if there is a back-up program in case the preferred platform doesn’t work.
+A regular telephone call may also be available as a last option.
+Having alternatives will help lessen any anxiety and stress in the moment if things aren’t working as intended.

 If you are seeing a new provider for the first time, there may be forms to complete in advance, sent by your providers’ office electronically or through the mail.
-It is useful to have your medical information close at hand, including date of diagnosis or diagnoses, treatment plan(s), surgical procedure(s), details about other health conditions and family history pertinent to your current health problem.
+It is useful to have your medical information close at hand.
+These may include information about diagnosis, treatment plans, surgical procedures, details about other health conditions and family medical history.
 Your insurance information may also be required.
 Have a list of your prescriptions plus any over-the-counter products or supplements that you are taking.
 When scheduling your appointment, ask if there is any specific information, such as your temperature or blood pressure, that you will need to have for the call.

 Telemedicine Privacy Concerns